BASEBALL CARDS IN GILBERT AZ

 Into the early 20th century, the popularity of baseball cards began to rise significantly with the introduction of iconic sets like T206 and the rise of professional baseball leagues.
 Gilbert’s first documented baseball card shop opened in 1920, a tobacco store on Gilbert Road called Bill’s Cigar Emporium.
 Bill Hawkins would sell cards out of a display case and quickly became the go-to place in town for kids to trade and buy new additions to their collections.

-Read also: 1952 TOPPS BASEBALL PICTURE CARDS
+Read also: GRADING BASEBALL CARDS

 Throughout the 1920s and 30s, Bill’s shop would see many of the kids who grew up with those early cards come back as adults to reminisce and stay involved in the hobby.
 One regular was George Miller, who began collecting as a boy in the 1910s and amassed one of the largest collections in Arizona, including rare Honus Wagner and Nap Lajoie cards.
 Much of Miller’s enormous collection can now be found in the archives of the Arizona Historical Society.